 So, we know the answer to two of the questions has to do with Eve and an apple.
 But who are "they"?!
 You have met them.
 At the most unexpected time in your life they go out of business owing you money, bounce a check you were counting on, slander you before your boss, steal your best friend (or spouse), or succeed in a hostile takeover of the business you poured every penny into.
 How can there be so many of "them"?
 I fear the answer is because "them" is sometimes "us".

 I find it interesting that I have been on both sides of an issue several times in my life.
 I have been friends with parties on both sides in churches that split.
-I have had neighbors divorce and tried the impossible task of remaining friends with both parties.
+I have had neighbors divorce and tried the impossible task of remaining friends with husband and wife.
 I have lost dear co-workers who left a company convinced the Board of Directors were evil monsters.
 When one weathers these divisions, it is like standing with one foot on the wharf and the other on the boat pulling away from the dock - sometimes drifting, sometimes with oars paddling, sometimes with an outboard motor powering the dingy out to sea.

 I do see life as black and white in many situations.
 Good and evil sometimes present themselves vividly.
 However, in the above-mentioned experiences, it was not clear.
 Each side had good and sound reasoning.
 I often see clearly the truth of both sides.
 It leaves me standing on the shore holding hands with the one on the dock and the one on the boat trying to overpower the force of the boat pulling away.